 PILOT'S HANDBOOK of AERONAUTICAL KNOWLEDGE (PHAK)

-(Get these used at a good price, and get the High Wing version)
+(You can pick these up used in great condition, and make sure to get the High Wing version)

 STICK & RUDDER - an 80 year old book that is the best book ever written on the art of flying.
 This book is our philosophy.